FREE SHIPPING on orders of $85 or more

 In North America, the monarchy was thousands of miles away and Scots were free to settle on their own land and practice their own beliefs.
 The American War of Independence provided an opportunity for these settlers to pay back the English monarchy and forge a new nation.
 Recently, this heritage has survived through North American highland games and Clan societies.
 Early North American immigration and passenger lists have revealed a number of people bearing the name Bellingham or a variant listed above:

-Bellingham Settlers in the United States in the 17th Century
+Bellingham Settlers in United States in the 17th Century

-Bellingham Settlers in the United States in the 19th Century
+Bellingham Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.